 - Converting: Persuade your audiences to act on behalf of the university and your unit, whether it’s for information sharing or relationship building or through their influence, time or money.

 - Measuring: Ensure your social media effort is on the road to success by returning regularly to your pre-defined measurable goals and objectives.

 Before debuting a social media initiative, develop a social media strategy that should be a part of your unit’s overall communications plan.
 This strategy should be approved by your unit leader before releasing the social media property to the public.
-Provide your official University of Texas at Austin social media site URLs to the University Communications Social Media team.
 Doing so encourages cross-site collaboration with all university-managed social media properties and creates a one-stop directory for the university community to connect with our social media platforms.

 Social media sites at the university should be marked “official” in some way, where appropriate (for example, in a Twitter bio or in the Facebook “about” section) and follow the university’s brand and visual guidelines.
 Official University of Texas at Austin social media properties should provide contact names and email addresses, or correct website URLs that point back to the university’s Web properties.